kamino410/procam-calibration/README.md

 python gen_graycode_imgs.py 768 1024 -graycode_step 1
 ```

-Generated patterns will be stored in `./graycode_pattern/`.
+Generated images will be stored in `./graycode_pattern/`.

-`graycode_step` is an option to specify the pixel size of bits in graycode pattern images.
+`graycode_step` is an option to specify the pixel size of bits in the gray code images.
-If you get moire pattern in the captured images, increase this number.
+If you get moire pattern in the captured images in the next step, increase this variable.

-### Step 2 : Project and capture the graycode patterns
+### Step 2 : Project and capture the gray code patterns

-Setup your system and place a chessboard in front of the projector and camera.
+Set up your system and place a chessboard in front of the projector and camera.
-Then, project the graycode patterns generated in the previous step from the projector to it and capture it from the camera.
+Then, project the gray code patterns generated in the previous step from the projector to it and capture it from the camera.

 Although minimum required shot is one, it is recommended to capture more than 5 times with different attitudes of the chessboard to improve the calibration accuracy.